Garryowen (air)

+"Garry Owen" in an 1806 tune anthology.

 "Garryowen" is an Irish tune for a jig dance.
-It has become well known as a marching tune in Commonwealth and American military units, most famously George Armstrong Custer's 7th Cavalry Regiment.
+It became well known as a marching tune in Commonwealth and American military units such as George Armstrong Custer's 7th Cavalry Regiment.

 History

+The melody is also known as "Auld Bessie", "The Scotch Laddie", and "Finnegan's Dream".

 Garryowen (from the Irish Garraí Eoin, meaning Saint John's Court) is the name of a neighbourhood in Limerick.
 The song emerged during the late 18th century when it was a drinking song of young roisterers in the city.
-An alternate title is "Let Bacchus's Sons Be Not Dismayed."
+An alternate title is "Let Bacchus's Sons Be Not Dismayed".